opaleDev/VULN-TRADE-NUGLOX/README.md

 # VULN-TRADE-NUGLOX
-how to vuln nuglox insecure revival!!!
+how to vuln nuglox insecure!!!
 Purpose: This repository documents and demonstrates common web security issues found in a trading module from a real project (Nuglox).
 This code is provided by the repository owner for educational and defensive purposes only.